aspose-words/Aspose.Words-API-References/english/net/aspose.words.markup/istructureddocumenttag/lockcontentcontrol/_index.md

 ---
 title: IStructuredDocumentTag.LockContentControl
 second_title: Aspose.Words for .NET API Reference
-description: When set to true this property will prohibit a user from deleting this SDT in C#
+description: IStructuredDocumentTag property.
+When set to true this property will prohibit a user from deleting this SDT in C#
 type: docs
 weight: 50
 url: /net/aspose.words.markup/istructureddocumenttag/lockcontentcontrol/